coilysiren/algo-zone/scripts/readme.md

 # ./scripts/*

-scripts that are run directly by humans or by robots
+management scripts used to run our algos